trustwallet/developer/dapps/debugging.md

 ## 3. [iOS] Safari WebView debugging

-Coming soon...
+iOS doesn't support debugging app built for distribution, you can try to build this iOS demo in [trust-web3-provider](https://github.com/trustwallet/trust-web3-provider) and check if it can connect to your DApp or not, please follow this [guide](https://webkit.org/web-inspector/enabling-web-inspector/) to inspect.

 ## Contact us

-If above doesn't help, please create an issue on https://github.com/trustwallet/trust-web3-provider and elaborate your question as detail as possible.
+If above doesn't help, please create an issue on [trust-web3-provider](https://github.com/trustwallet/trust-web3-provider) and elaborate your question as detail as possible.

 1. What's your app version and OS version?
 2. Do you see any js error?